About the Shalom Tenants Alliance

 Division of Housing and Community Renewal

 The DHCR administers the rent regulation process.
-On DHCR's website, you can get fact sheets and all of the forms you need to request information and file complaints.
+On DHCR's website, you can get and to request information and file complaints.

 Rent Guidelines Board